Supermagnum/piezo-balanced/README.md

-A small board that uses a LSK389B, for preamplifier and impedance matching of two piezo electric crystals.
+A small board that uses a LSK389B, for preamplifier and impedance matching of two piezo electric crystals wired in balance.
+That should protect against electric noise.
 It has balanced input and output.
 I hope it does not have any bloopers as I have difficulty with maths, I think it should work on +48 phantom power.